South Central Service Cooperative Regional Low Incidence Project provides audiological services for children with suspected or diagnosed hearing loss.

 - Advocates for all infants, toddlers and youth with hearing impairment for the development of programs that promptly identify evaluate and provide appropriate intervention services.

 - Staff audiologists have close contact with teachers of the deaf and hard of hearing who are responsible for providing direct educational services to children with hearing impairment in South Central Minnesota.

-The audiologist provides hearing testing to children birth to 21 years of age at the hearing test booth located at the SCSC.
-Comprehensive audiological evaluations conducted onsite at the SCSC hearing booth can be arranged by calling 507-389-1425.
-It is strongly recommended that children four years of age or younger be assessed at this facility.
+SCSC's audiologist provides hearing testing to children birth to 21 years of age at the hearing test booths located at SCSC in North Mankato or at the Southern Plains Education Cooperative in Fairmont.
+It is strongly recommended that children four years of age or younger be assessed at one of these facilities.

 Deaf and Hard of Hearing

 - Direct and indirect educational services to children and families.